 I need to back up a little.
 Back in March, my Twisbi pen had clogged up.
 I was too ignorant to realize I was using the wrong ink.
 I’d gotten away with using India Ink because it does work for a while…just not in hot weather.

 India Ink, also known as *dip pen* ink is designed to be used on pens from the 1860’s.
 Those pens were a wood body with a thin split metal tip (nib).
-You dip the nib in the ink bottle and draw.
+You dip the nib in the ink bottle and draw until the nib runs dry, then you dip again.
+Think calligraphy from 1975.
 I’m not big on reading directions, and having come from dip pens back in the seventies, I put that same ink in my modern $60 Twisbi fountain pen.
-As long as I drew every few days, the ink, which has shellac and large pigments particles would work fine.
-But if I stopped drawing for a couple weeks, or tried to draw in a heat wave the ink would dry up and ruin a $25 nib.
+As long as I drew every few days, the ink, which has shellac and large pigment particles would work fine.
+But if I stopped drawing for a couple weeks, or tried to draw in a heat wave the ink would dry up and ruin a $25 Twisbi nib.

 Fast forward to last March when my nib died.
-I purchased a new Lamy pen in Vegas, thinking it was using the same waterproof ink as my Twisbi.
-What I didn’t realize was that India Ink has shellac in it, not to mention small particles of carbon.
-It is not meant for fountain pens.
+I purchased a new Lamy pen in Vegas, thinking it was using the same waterproof India ink as my Twisbi.
+I would have bought another fountain pen, but the Lamy was all they had at Blicks.

 The Lamy ink, which comes in disposable cartridges, is designed for just the Lamy fountain pen.
 It will not dry out in the pen.
 Part of the reason it stays wet when the pen is capped is that it doesn’t have shellac.